 Place of work: Colombia.
 Consultants should use their own worksites, materials, and IT equipment.
 When interviews or site visits are required the MIF will assist with specific arrangements in consultation.

 Characteristics of the Consultant: The team leader for this assignment will have at least 10 years of relevant professional experience in energy efficiency processes and equipment, project development and market analysis.
-Other team members should include: a financial analyst, an economist and an engineer with experience in energy audits.
+Other team members should include: a professional with experience in energy audits and a professional with experience in market studies.
+Experience in Colombia is desirable.

 IV.
 ACTIVITIES